techbelle/the-little-mongodb-book/en/mongodb.markdown

 	db.unicorns.find().explain()

-The output tells us that a `BasicCursor` was used (which means non-indexed), that 12 objects were scanned, how long it took, what index, if any, was used as well as a few other pieces of useful information.
+The output includes a friend telling us what "plan" the optimizer used, `COLLSCAN` means the query was not indexed, that 12 objects were scanned, how long it took, and if the plan was `IXSCAN` what index was used as well as a few other pieces of useful information.

-If we change our query to use an index, we'll see that a `BtreeCursor` was used, as well as the index used to fulfill the request:
+If we change our query to use an index, we'll see that a TODO change all this for new output `BtreeCursor` was used, as well as the index used to fulfill the request:

 	db.unicorns.find({name: 'Pilot'}).explain()